Add To Favorites

 Use Crayola Gel Markers to draw a female face on black construction paper.
 On top of her head draw several white candles.

 With Crayola Color Explosion™ paper and a color-reveal marker, draw and color leaves to form Lucia’s crown and imitation candle flames.
 Cut out the leaves and flames with Crayola Scissors.
 Glue them on the picture with Crayola School Glue.
+In place of Color Explosion paper and markers, students can be provided black construction paper and Crayola Gel Markers or Crayola Construction Paper Crayons.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step